SergeMerzliakov/installmation/README.md

 ### Setup

-Update gradle.properties file with JavaFX details.
-JavaFX is a separate download (https://gluonhq.com/products/javafx/)

-1. Download JavaFX SDK 13.0.1 or later
+1. Download JavaFX SDK 13.0.1 or later (https://gluonhq.com/products/javafx/)
-2. Download JavaFX jmods 13.0.1 or later
+2. Download JavaFX jmods 13.0.1 or later (https://gluonhq.com/products/javafx/)
-3. Install them together in the same root dir e.g. /somewhere/JavaFX/13.0
+3. Install them together in the same root dir e.g. /somewhere/JavaFX/13
 4. (Windows) Download WiX toolset from https://github.com/wixtoolset/wix3/releases and add to PATH
-5. Update gradle.properties with JFX version and path to root dir.
-Here is a sample
+5. Create local.properties with JFX version and path to root dir.
+Here is an OSX sample:

         JFX_VERSION=13
-        JFX=/Library/Java/javafx/13.0
+        JFX=/somewhere/JavaFX/13
+        JDK=/Library/Java/JavaVirtualMachines/jdk-11.0.2.jdk  # this is for unit testing and must be v11+

 Just to reiterate, JFX variable path should contain both jars and jmod files: